Topologically Ordered Steady States in Open Quantum Systems: Introduction

 The simplest case is to couple the system to a thermal bath at a finite temperature.
-In this case, the system will finally relax to thermal equilibrium $ \rho =e^{-\beta H}$.
-Topological order in finite temperature has been diagnosed from various perspectives \cite{dennis2002topological,castelnovo2007finiteT,castelnovo2008topological,alicki2009thermalization,alicki2010thermal,hastings2011topological,shen2022fracton}.
-In this paper we aim to consider systems coupled to more general Markovian environments, described by the Lindblad equation: $\frac{d\rho}{dt}=\mathcal{L}[\rho]=i[\rho, H]+\sum_\alpha (L_\alpha\rho L^\dagger_\alpha-\frac{1}{2}\{L^\dagger_\alpha L_\alpha,\rho\})$, where $\mathcal{L}$ is called the Liouvillian superoperator; $H$ is the Hamiltonian; $L_\alpha$ is the jump operator for channel $\alpha$.
+In this case, the system will finally relax to thermal equilibrium $ \rho =\frac{1}{Z}e^{-\beta H}$.
+Topological order in finite temperature has been diagnosed from various perspectives \cite{nussinov2008autocorrelations,castelnovo2007finiteT,castelnovo2008topological,alicki2009thermalization,alicki2010thermal,hastings2011topological,shen2022fracton}.
+In this paper we aim to consider systems coupled to more general Markovian environments, described by the Lindblad equation: $\frac{d\rho}{dt}=\mathcal{L}[\rho]=i[\rho, H]+\sum_\alpha (L_\alpha\rho L^\dagger_\alpha-\frac{1}{2}\{L^\dagger_\alpha L_\alpha,\rho\})$, where $\mathcal{L}$ is called the Liouvillian superoperator, $H$ is the Hamiltonian, and $L_\alpha$ is the jump operator for channel $\alpha$.
 Systems under such dynamics would finally relax to a steady state, whose properties are usually of primary interest in the study of Lindblad systems.
-Specifically, the emergence of non-trivial many-body physics in steady states such as quantum phases and phase transitions, has been extensively explored in recent years \cite{diehl2008quantum,diehl2010dynamical,sieberer2013dynamical,altman2015two,sieberer2016keldysh,minganti2018spectral,lieu2020symmetry}.
+Specifically, the emergence of non-trivial many-body physics in steady states such as quantum phases and phase transitions, has been extensively explored in recent years \cite{diehl2008quantum,diehl2010dynamical,sieberer2013dynamical,altman2015two,sieberer2016keldysh,minganti2018spectral,lieu2020symmetry,kawabata2023lieb}.
 The goal of this paper is to explore the possibility of non-trivial topologically ordered phase in these systems.

-To this end, we propose two models with engineered dissipation, such that the degeneracy of steady states depends on the topology of the underlying lattice, which is a natural counterpart of topological degeneracy in open systems.
-Then we show that in three dimensions the topological degeneracy is robust against local perturbations to the Lindbladian.
-We take the robust topological degeneracy of steady states as the definition of the topological order in open systems, i.e. ``dissipative topological order'' (DTO).
-Then we diagnose more universal features of the DTO, such as the deconfined gauge field and the algebraically divergent (with respect to system size) relaxation time.
+To this end, we propose two models with engineered dissipation, such that the degeneracy of steady states depends on the topology of the underlying lattice.
+As a generalization of ground-state topological order, we adopt the steady-state topological degeneracy as the defining characteristic of ``steady-state topological order'' (SSTO).
+We show that in three dimensions (3d) the topological degeneracy is stable against local perturbations to the Liouvillian, and thus a robust non-equilibrium phase with SSTO is realized.
+Furthermore, we diagnose more universal features of SSTO, such as the deconfined gauge field and the algebraically divergent (with respect to system size) relaxation time.